-Services to be provided by Contractor A:
+A: Services to be provided by Contractor B: Calculation of Charges

 Contractor agrees to perform the services described below in accordance with the terms and conditions of this Agreement, implementing task orders, the RFP, and Contractor's proposal dated March 8, 2013.
 The RFP and Contractor's proposal are incorporated by reference as though fully set forth herein.
 Should there be a conflict of terms or conditions, this Agreement and its implementing task orders shall control over the RFP and the Contractor's proposal.